 PhD Student Unionization

-• You can read more about the Collective Bargaining here.
+You can learn more about the SEIU here.

 General Information about Unions